ChrisBeddome/froogle/README.md

 ## Usage ##

-set ENV variable `BUDGET_DATA_FILE_PATH` to a text file that adheres to the below format
+set ENV variable `FROOGLE_DATA_FILE_PATH` to a text file that adheres to the below format

 run `froogle help` to view options